eamadi/tictactoe/tictactoe/src/README.md

 Scoreboard: The scoreboard located below the game grid displays the current score, including the number of wins, losses, and ties for each player.

 ## Features:
-* Two-player gameplay.
+* Two-player gameplay
-* Dynamic updating of player turns and game status.
+* Dynamic updating of player turns and game status
-* Scoreboard to keep track of wins, losses, and ties.
+* Scoreboard to keep track of wins, losses, and ties
-* Reset button to start a new game.
+* Reset button to start a new game

 ## Files Included:
-* index.html: Contains the structure of the game interface using HTML.
+* index.html: Contains the structure of the game interface using HTML
-* styles.css: Defines the styling rules for the game interface.
+* styles.css: Defines the styling rules for the game interface
-* script.js: Implements the game logic and functionality using JavaScript.
+* script.js: Implements the game logic and functionality using JavaScript

 ## Development Notes:
 * script.js file: Game Logic